ammarr80/ammarr80/README.md

 # Ammar

-I build modern, responsive web applications focused on clean design, performance, and real-world usability.
+I build modern, responsive pages and websites focused on timed-delivery & meeting client expectations.

 ## What I do
 - Develop frontend applications from idea to product
-- Turn designs into functional, maintainable code
+- Turn designs into hand-typed code
 - Solve problems with practical, user-friendly solutions

 ## Tech stack